- Key Takeaway

 Step 1 – Generate an image with AI

-- Green monster wearing sunglasses, bold outline
+- Green monster wearing sunglasses, flat design, thick black outline

-- Cyberpunk skull, high contrast, simple background
+- Cyberpunk skull, high contrast, simple background, sticker art

 Step 2 – Remove the background

 Why this matters: Transparent backgrounds tell cutting machines where the edge of the sticker is.
+Without clean transparency, the Cricut cannot distinguish your design from the surrounding space.

 Step 3 – Add a white sticker border